JennToo/altgo-us/content/pages/groups/north.md

 ---
 title: Support Groups for North Alabama
 slug: groups-north
+description: A collection of transgender and non-binary support groups from northern Alabama
 ---

 These groups all meet in Huntsville, but many people from the surrounding